Cancer Research UK logo.

 If you are asked to choose your treatment you might want to consider the following factors:

-• How you feel about what is involved practically – for example, spending time in hospital or recovery time
+• How you feel about what is involved practically – for example, spending time in hospital, recovery time or having a general anaesthetic.

 It can be hard to make a complex decision by yourself.
 Your doctor can help.
 You could write down questions to ask at your next appointment.
 You might want to take someone with you to your appointment.
 There may also be a specialist nurse you can talk things through with.